wduquette/joe/mdbook/src/extending/registered_types.md

 ## The Proxied Types

-Second, the proxy must explicitly identify the proxied type or types, which must be genuine classes, not interfaces.
+Second, the proxy must explicitly identify the proxied type or types.

 Usually a proxy will proxy the single type `V`, but if `V` is an interface the relevant classes need to be identified.
 Here's the first case: